HEMI V8s dominate 2026 Dodge Durango lineup

 DG026 004DU

 We’ll also note the third gen Durango has been around since 2011, and is due to be replaced soon, potentially before the end of 2026.
-The HEMI V8s may not carry over to the next gen model, which will likely carry some form of electrification.
+The HEMI V8s may not carry over to the next gen model, which will likely have some form of electrification.
 Bottom line, if you want a Durango HEMI, now is the time to act.

 That said, with Stellantis, it’s hard to know what the future, at least in the short term, holds for the HEMI.
 Just this week, RAM confirmed the 5.7-liter HEMI V8 will return to the 1500 pickup for 2026.
 Various reports suggest it could also return to the Dodge Charger by 2027.
 And if that happens, a HEMI-powered Durango could be with us for some time to come.